A numerical approach to particle creation in accelerating toy models: Numerical results

-To understand how the signal is converging at $\scri^+$ we also plot the pointwise convergence of $Re(\phi)$ there for the amplitude-changing potential scenario, as can be seen in Figure [\ref{fig:PointwiseConvScri}].
+To understand how the signal is converging at $\scri^+$ we also plot the pointwise convergence of Re$(\phi_{\omega_0})$ there for the pulsating potential scenario, as can be seen in Figure \ref{fig:PointwiseConvScri}.
 Despite the overall good convergence of our evolved signal, it is important to check how the Bogoliubov coefficient analysis posterior to the simulation is affected.
-Therefore, we plot the differences between resolutions of the $\alpha$ and $\beta$ coefficients spectra in Figure [\ref{fig:Bogspectra_ConvTest}].
-For increasing resolution, the differences between the $\alpha$ and $\beta$ coefficient spectra become smaller.
+Therefore, we plot the differences between resolutions of the $\alpha_{\omega\omega'}$ and $\beta_{\omega\omega'}$ coefficients spectra in Figure \ref{fig:Bogspectra_ConvTest}.
+For increasing resolution, the differences between the $\alpha_{\omega\omega'}$ and $\beta_{\omega\omega'}$ coefficient spectra become smaller.
 Low resolution data was excluded, as previous tests demonstrate this regime does not exhibit convergence.
-These spectra plots shown were obtained exclusively for an amplitude-changing potential.
-This scenario was selected because the center-changing potential typically requires longer evolution times for the signal to reach $\scri^+$, making it less suited for detailed convergence studies.
+These spectra plots shown were obtained exclusively for a pulsating potential.
+This scenario was selected because the shaking potential barrier typically requires longer evolution times for the signal to reach $\scri^+$, making it less suited for detailed convergence studies.
 Thus the conclusion is that the signal at $\scri^+$ is indeed converging and so is the Bogoliubov coefficient spectra.
 We can therefore confidently say that particle creation is taking place.